 - All aids allowed

 - Marking scale

 Several internal examiners

-Re-submission of reports, individual oral examination, 20 min.
+Re-submission of reports no later than three weeks before the re-examination, individual oral examination, 20 min.

 Criteria for exam assesment